-As part of the 2015 County Parks and Recreation Master Plan Update process, Parks and Recreation staff solicited public feedback on the ARP project and other county park and recreation initiatives.
+As part of the 2015 County Parks and Recreation Master Plan Update process, staff solicited public feedback on the ARP project and other county park and recreation initiatives.
 The major themes of feedback regarding ARP were related to the need for event spaces, multi-use green space, trails, fishing, and waterway access.

 In September of 2016, the county signed a contract with Seamon Whiteside and Associates to provide master planning services for ARP.